top of page

 Macros

-Carbohydrates – recommended that your diet consists of 65% carbohydrates.
+Carbohydrates (CHO) – recommended that your diet consists of 65% carbohydrates.

 These mainly sugar and starch, carbohydrates break down into glucose molecules – when used as energy, they become fuel for your muscle and brain.
 If your body does not have use for glucose then it is converted to glycogen and stored in the liver and muscle as an energy reserve.
 Your body can store about 12 hours supply of glycogen, and if has more glucose than it can use as energy or convert to glycogen the excess is converted to fat.